79man/deepwiki-open/README.md

 1. **Restart both servers**: Sometimes a simple restart fixes most issues
 2. **Check console logs**: Open browser developer tools to see any JavaScript errors
 3. **Check API logs**: Look at the terminal where the API is running for Python errors
+4. If you see new analytics fields in the cache or face legacy cache compatibility issues, clear cache or follow the new update prompts.

 ## 🤝 Contributing